 With treatment, hair growth may be noticeable within several months.
 Be aware that the new hair growth may differ in color or texture from your original hair.

-Along with medication, there are different home remedies you may try to slow hair loss or regenerate hair growth.
+Along with medication, you may try different home remedies to slow hair loss or regenerate hair growth.

 Treat nutritional deficiencies